-Answer: It is believed that the partial agonist effect of varenicline on the alpha-4-beta-2 nicotine receptors may not be sufficient to ease cravings and prevent withdrawal symptoms in some more-dependent smokers as other nicotine receptors are not affected by varenicline.
-20,26,28,29 The addition of NRT may assist with addressing this as its effects occur via a different mechanism and involve nicotine receptors other that the alpha-4-beta-2 receptor believed to be the principal receptor involved in maintaining nicotine addiction.
-There are several other nicotine receptors, and in more-dependent smokers these nicotine receptors and/or other reward pathways may be playing a role in withdrawal and cravings.
+Answer: It is believed that the partial agonist effect of varenicline on the alpha-4-beta-2 nicotine receptors may not be sufficient to ease cravings and prevent withdrawal symptoms in some people who are more dependent on tobacco, as other nicotine receptors are not affected by varenicline. ^{20,26,28,29} The addition of NRT may assist with addressing this as its effects occur via a different mechanism and involve nicotine receptors other than the alpha-4-beta-2 receptor, which is believed to be the principal receptor involved in maintaining nicotine addiction. ^{20,25,28} There are several other nicotine receptors, and in people who are more dependent on tobacco these nicotine receptors and/or other reward pathways may be playing a role in withdrawal and cravings. ^{26,27,29}